jasonjiajs/CircularInsightAI/README.md

 - Non Fine Tune Approach:
   1. Use LLM to label Test Data
 - Then we will compare the accuracy to decide which version of LLM to use.
+- These metrics are used as a negative filter, ideas with low scores should be flagged or filtered out, however, ideas with high scores don't necessarily mean much(means is not wrong)

+Step3: Label the problems to 1 of the 5 categories: Food Waste, Plastic Waste,